DataBiosphere/job-manager/TERRA_QUICKSTART.md

 JobManager relies on a `CROMWELL_URL` environment variable to find Cromwell.
 Set this to `http://IP_ADDR:8000/api/workflows/v1` where `IP_ADDR` is your machine's IP address.
-We need the broadcast address, if we use `0.0.0.0` or `localhost` Docker will try to connect to itself.
+We need the broadcast address, because if we use `0.0.0.0` or `localhost` Docker will try to connect to itself.

 For example: